Hisense Chromebook 11

 Photo of Hisense Chromebook 11

-Note: This product has been discontinued.
-It is no longer available for purchase new.
-The information below is kept for historical reference.
+Note: This product has been discontinued and reached its Chrome OS Auto Update Expiration date in June 2020.
+It is no longer available for purchase new and no longer receives security updates.
+The information below is kept for historical reference and for owners researching hardware they already own.

-The Hisense Chromebook 11 represented one of the most aggressive value propositions in Chromebook history when it launched in 2015 at just $149.
-Sold exclusively through Walmart, this budget machine featured a Rockchip RK3288 ARM processor, 2GB of RAM, and 16GB or 32GB of eMMC storage.
-As PCWorld noted, someone earning minimum wage would only need to work about 15 hours to afford this Chromebook—compared to 20+ hours for competitors at the time.
+The Hisense Chromebook 11 represented one of the most aggressive value propositions in Chromebook history when it launched in 2015 at $149.
+Sold exclusively through Walmart, this budget machine paired a Rockchip RK3288 ARM processor with 2GB of RAM and 16GB or 32GB of eMMC storage.
+As PCWorld noted, someone earning minimum wage would only need to work about 15 hours to afford this Chromebook, compared to 20+ hours for competitors at the time.
 The fanless design kept operation silent, though Hisense made clear compromises in build quality, display, and input devices to hit that price point.

 Pros and Cons of Hisense Chromebook 11